-We are an inclusive school; we welcome and celebrate diversity.
-All staff believe that high self-esteem is crucial to a child's wellbeing.
+- We are an inclusive school; we welcome and celebrate diversity.
+All staff believe that high self-esteem is crucial to a child's wellbeing. - The class teacher has overall responsibility for the care of the children in their class so this would be the first point of contact for parents/carers.
+If extra advice is needed, the SENDCo can offer further advice and support.

-- The class teacher has overall responsibility for the care of the children in their class so this would be the first point of contact for parents/carers.
-If extra advice is needed, the Inclusion Manager can offer further advice and support.
-This may include calling on the advice and support from outside agencies such as the School nurse or Behaviour Support. - The school has a Emotional Literacy Support Assistants (ELSAs), who work, under the supervision of the Inclusion Manager, with vulnerable children and parents. - We also have a Family Support Leader to support the families of our children.
+This may include calling on the advice and support from outside agencies such as the School nurse or Behaviour Support.

+- The school has an Emotional Literacy Support Assistant (ELSA), who works, under the supervision of the SENDCo, with vulnerable children and parents during the school day. - We also have a Family Support Leader to support the parents of our children and their families.